/ seo-tools / Best Schema Markup Generators in 2026

 WordLift takes a different approach.
 Instead of generating schema manually, it uses AI to analyze your content and automatically add structured data.
 Install the WordPress plugin or use the API, and WordLift identifies entities in your content (people, places, products, concepts) and generates appropriate schema markup.

 The editorial dashboard shows you which pages have schema, what types are applied, and where gaps exist.
-The Looker Studio integration lets you track how structured data affects your search performance over time.
+WordLift also leans into the agentic web, pairing structured data with monthly Smart Credits that power AI content and link suggestions, so you can track how structured data affects your search performance over time.

-At $59/month, WordLift is the only paid tool on this list.
-It makes sense for content-heavy sites where manually generating schema for every page is not practical.
-For smaller sites with under 50 pages, the free tools are sufficient.
+WordLift is the only paid tool on this list, and it is squarely an enterprise purchase now.
+It makes sense for content-heavy sites or agencies where manually generating schema for every page across a large catalog is not practical.
+For smaller sites, blogs, and anything under a few hundred pages, the free tools above do the job and the WordLift price tag is hard to justify.

 Honorable Mentions

-- Hall Analysis Schema Generator is a free tool with solid support for Local Business, Product, and Event schema types.
+• Hall Analysis Schema Generator is a free JSON-LD tool covering six core types: Local Business, Person, Product, Event, Organization, and Website.
 The interface is straightforward and the output is clean.
+It is a slimmed-down option, so reach for Merkle if you need Article, FAQ, or Recipe.

 Which Should You Pick?